aregrid/aregrid-docs/readme.md

 ## z-document

-> a document editor - the design idea is based on Google doc
+> a document editor - the design idea is based on Google Docs

 # preview